HMS TB 81 (1885): Construction and design

-In 1884, the shipbuilder J. Samuel White began work on a new, torpedo boat, named Swift as a private venture (i.e. without an order from a customer).
-Swift was much larger than contemporary torpedo boats, and was intended to double as a "torpedo-boat catcher", to defend against enemy torpedo-boats, as an early form of torpedo-boat destroyer.
+In 1884, the shipbuilder J. Samuel White began work on a new, torpedo boat, named Swift as a private venture (i.e. without an order from a customer), with Yard number 440.Swift was much larger than contemporary torpedo boats, and was intended to double as a "torpedo-boat catcher", to defend against enemy torpedo-boats, as an early form of torpedo-boat destroyer.

 Swift was flush-decked, with a strengthened ram bow for ramming hostile torpedo boats.
 The ship was 153 ft 8+1/2 in long overall, 150 ft between perpendiculars with a beam of 17 ft 6 in and a draught of 9 ft 6 in.
 Displacement was 137 LT normal and 166 LT full load.

 The ship was powered by a single three-cylinder compound steam engine, rated at 1300 ihp.
 This drove a single propeller shaft.
 Swift reached a speed of 23.79 kn during sea trials, which corresponded to a more realistic sea speed of 18 kn during service use.
 Tandem rudders were fitted, allowing Swift to be the most manoeuvrable British torpedo boat of the time, despite being the largest, having a turning circle of 225 ft.
 Two funnels were fitted, side-by-side, ahead of the ship's conning tower.

 She was designed to carry differing armament suites depending on the role she was employed in.
 For the anti-torpedo boat role, the ship could carry six 3-pounder (47 mm) guns together with a 14-inch torpedo tube in the bow, while for the torpedo boat role, two more torpedo tubes could be carried at the expense of two of the guns.
 She had a crew of 25.

 A war scare with Russia in 1884–1885 led to large orders for new torpedo boats being placed, including 20 from Thornycroft, 22 from Yarrow and 5 from White, with these orders being supplemented by buying two boats building for Chile by Yarrow and buying Swift, which was about to begin trials.